Useful Web Skills

 <head>tag?
 Which usually leads onto the next point.

 - What framework, if any, are they using?

 - How are they loading their CSS, in a blob or throughout the HTML?
-Sharding CSS has become the cool new thing lately.
+Breaking up CSS has become the cool new thing lately.

 - Are they using a web-font and how are they loading it?
 Are they using modernizr or lazy loading it?

 Because it’s pretty interesting to see how some people make their pages, and sometimes they leave small comment messages for you to see.